wasaCheney/Lp-WGAN/README.md

 # Lp-WGAN
-This is XXX implementation for XXX
+This is XXX implementation for XXX.

 The code will be released by the time of publication